Billy Long: Tax

 Long has stated that he is open to either a flat tax or a fair tax as a way to fix the American tax system.
 He has voted in support of tax relief and said that the government takes too much, penalizes success, and has created a tax code that is too complex.

 In his first year of Congress, Long co-sponsored the Fair Tax Act of 2011.
-This bill called for the replacement of income tax & estate tax with 23% sales tax.
+This bill called for the replacement of income tax and estate tax with 23% sales tax.
 Also in 2011, he was part of a push to get the IRS to launch a probe of the tax-exempt status of the Humane Society of the United States.
-The letter followed the Humane Society’s support of a successful Missouri ballot measure strengthening regulations on dog breeders.
+The letter followed the Humane Society's support of a successful Missouri ballot measure strengthening regulations on dog breeders.
 In 2015, Long co-sponsored H.R.25 & S.155, a bill to "promote freedom, fairness, and economic opportunity by repealing the income tax and other taxes, abolishing the Internal Revenue Service, and enacting a national sales tax to be administered primarily by the States."
 In December 2024, he was appointed to lead the IRS, the organization he previously called to abolish in that vote.